 Looking for natural stone flooring ideas?
-The best place to start is learning about the different types available.
 Below are detailed overviews of the best types of natural stone floor tiles.
 Later we'll discuss characteristics, pros & cons, cost, and cleaning.

 Marble flooring is famous for its classic look of luxury, dramatic veining, smooth texture, and high-gloss finish.
 It comes in a wide variety of colors, although white marble is the most popular.

 Also, marble tile sizes run the full range from large format to small mosaic tile.
 Nearly all shapes are available as well - square, rectangle, round, triangular, hexagonal, you name it.